Choosing a course

 - literacy course

+It is important which course you choose.
 Do you want to study after your integration?
 Or are you going to look for work?
 Then you need to learn Dutch as well as possible.
 The school can help you make your choice.

 Dutch as a Second Language (NT2) course